Fee Schedule

 Always read the fine print.
 Many "commission-free" brokers make money in other ways, such as "Payment for Order Flow" (PFOF) or higher margin rates.
 The fee schedule will often list the base rate, but tiered pricing (volume discounts) may apply.
 If you trade large volumes, you can often negotiate a better fee schedule than the one publicly posted.

-Real-World Example: Tiered Pricing
+Real-World Example: The Impact of Tiered Pricing

 FAQs